danludwig/eventsourced.net/README.md

 #### With Visual Studio

 To run in Visual Studio, you will need at least version 2015 with Update 1 installed.

-##### .NET Version Manager

-Although a default installation of Visual Studio 2015 Update 1 will install the .NET Version Manager, it will install an older version of it (beta5).
-If you haven't already, you should [download & install ASP.NET 5 RC from get.asp.net](https://get.asp.net/).

-When the ASP.NET 5 RC installation is complete, run `dnvm` in a new command prompt or powershell window.
-If you receive a "Getting started" prompt and you aren't sure what to do, just answer `Y` for yes.
+Don't try to open any of the solution or project files unless you're sure you have ASP.NET 5 RC installed.

+##### ASP.NET 5 RC

+- Start Visual Studio.
+- Type <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd> to create a new project.
+- Select `Templates/Visual C#/Web -> ASP.NET Web Application` and click `OK`.
+- If you see 3 items under the `ASP.NET 5 Templates` section, cancel out of all dialogs and proceed to the next step.
+- If instead you see a single `Get ASP.NET 5 RC` item under the `ASP.NET 5 Templates` section, select it and click OK.
+This will automatically download an additional exe file that you will need to run in order to install some things.
+Note you will have to close all instances of Visual Studio for the installer to complete.
+When finished, repeat the above steps to confirm you can create a new project using one of the 3 `ASP.NET 5 Templates`.

 ##### Runtime 1.0.0-rc1-final

+The first time you open [this app's solution file](https://github.com/danludwig/eventsourced.net/blob/master/EventSourced.Net.sln) you may be prompted to install a DNX SDK verion ending in `1.0.0-rc1-final`. **Be sure to click Yes to this prompt.**

+    dnvm list

 #### Without Visual Studio
 ##### .NET Version Manager